jsuen123/CarBookingAPI/README.md

 4. Extract the zip file then run CarBookingAPI.sln
 5. You can import the .json file using Postman in the “Postman Tests” folder, it contains the two requests for this exercise.

-Assumptions of things if had more time
+Assumptions of things if had more time:
 -	User authorization - check if the user who requests the booking is the same as the logged-in user.
 -	Global exception handler – can be used for logging exceptions
 -	Implement HATEOAS – this will be useful if the client applications are in HATEOAS style and will make the API true RESTful.